xtimk/ace-cuda-docker/README.md

 # Ace dockerfile using NVIDIA cuda
 Ace Step dockerfile that enables GPU accelerated processing.

+I created this repo just for testing out the nvidia docker images integrations and how it works.

+The dockerfile is structured accordingly so that you can specify as arguments the versions of cuda, pytorch, torchaudio, torchvision that you want to use for building the image.

+You can aswell specify environment variables to customize the configuration of ace step (like the model to use).

+If you dont specify any of them it will just use the default values for ace step.

+I did this in order to make it run also on older gpu s that may support lower versions of pytorch etc..

 ## Build commands
-build for RTX 2000+ (Ada generation and later)
+### RTX 2000+ (Ada generation and later)
 ```bash
 docker build ^
     -t tizm/ace-cuda:1.1.0-cu12.8.1-py3.11-u22.04 .
 ```

-The dockerfile is structured accordingly so that you can specify as arguments the versions of cuda, pytorch, torchaudio, torchvision that you want to use for building the image.

-If you dont specify any of them it will just use the default values for ace step.

-I did this in order to make it run also on older gpu.

-## On GTX 1070
+### GTX 1070 (Pascal generation)
+Since I got an old PC with a GTX 1070 I wanted to give it a try also with this GPU.

 I tried several approaches, but didnt manage to get it to work

 Approach 1